 Written by Tenley Haraldson.
 Reviewed by Sean Busch.

-1. How to Remove Milk Stains
+1. How to Get Milk Stains out of Baby Clothes

-If you don’t have a change of clothes, try to blot the spill with a clean cloth or paper towel.
+If you don’t have a change of clothes: Blot the spill with a clean cloth or paper towel.
 Work from the outside edge of the stain toward the center.
 Launder as usual.

-Removing Older Milk Stains
+How to Remove Older Milk Stains

 Get the best tips from the cleaning obsessed.